-- Different safety and limitation of using equipment on a dive support vessel compared to fixed structures. - Inspection philosophies behind inspection programmes for offshore structures and pipelines. - Local statutory regulations governing the safety of offshore structures and pipelines, and the professional relationships between the client, inspection contractor and any applicable government or other agency. - The roles and responsibilities of Client's Representatives, Inspection Controllers, the inspection contractor's Superintendent or Offshore Project Manager, and the inspection contractor's ROV and Diving Supervisors and personnel.
-The different forms of contract under which the work can be undertaken, i.e. day rate, lump sum, etc. This should include an appreciation of the different constraints faced by the Inspection Controller depending on who they are employed by i.e. client or inspection contractor.
+- Different safety and limitation of using equipment on a dive support vessel compared to fixed structures. - Inspection philosophies behind inspection programs for offshore structures and pipelines. - Local statutory regulations governing the safety of offshore structures and pipelines, and the professional relationships between the client, inspection contractor and any applicable government or other agency. - The roles and responsibilities of Client's Representatives, Inspection Controllers, the inspection contractor's Superintendent or Offshore Project Manager, and the inspection contractor's ROV and Diving Supervisors and personnel. - The different forms of contract under which the work can be undertaken, i.e. day rate, lump sum, etc. This should include an appreciation of the different constraints faced by the Inspection Controller depending on who they are employed by i.e. client or inspection contractor.

-- The need to maintain equipment and consumable inventories and to determine equipment logistics with regard to changing scopes of work. - Operational restrictions which may affect the planning of works such as vessel movements, platform priorities, diver and ROV limitations and capabilities etc.
+- Equipment maintenance, calibrations and certifications. - · Documenting and reporting damaged equipment. - Consumable inventories - Operational restrictions which may affect the planning of works such as vessel movements, platform priorities, diver and ROV limitations and capabilities.